-Figure 11 provides a profile view of the LWC of the liquid clouds considered in Figure 9.
+Figure 11 provides a profile view of the LWC of the liquid clouds considered in Fig. 9.
 The scaled altitude ranges from the base of the clouds (zero) to the cloud top (unity).
 All profiles have been interpolated to intervals of 0.1 scaled altitude.
-Non-precipitating liquid clouds show maximum LWC between 0.03 and $0.20 \text{ gm}^{-3}$ within the upper quarter of the cloud.
-The
+Non-precipitating liquid clouds show maximum LWC between 0.03 and $0.20 \,\mathrm{g}\,\mathrm{m}^{-3}$ within the upper quarter of the cloud.
+The LWC is lowest for clouds observed during WAEs.
+The LWC increases for precipitating liquid clouds with maximum values of $0.08 \,\mathrm{g}\,\mathrm{m}^{-3}$ during WAE and 0.20 to $0.40 \,\mathrm{g}\,\mathrm{m}^{-3}$ during non-WAE conditions.

-320 LWC is lowest for clouds observed during WAE.
-The LWC increases for precipitating liquid clouds with maximum values of 0.08 gm-3 during WAE and 0.20 to 0.40 gm-3 during non-WAE conditions.
-The profiles of LWC and IWC of the mixed-phase clouds considered in Figure 10 are shown in Figure 12.
+The profiles of LWC and IWC of the mixed-phase clouds considered in Fig. 10 are shown in Fig. 12.
 The maxima in LWC are lower for mixed-phase clouds compared to liquid clouds with values close to zero for some precipitating mixed-phase clouds.
-Mixed-phase clouds during WAE generally show a lower maximum in LWC compared to those observed during

-325 non-WAE, particularly when they are non-precipitating.
-The profiles of IWC in mixed-phase clouds (Figure 12c and d) are distinctly different from those of LWC.
-They show a wide range in maximum values with lowest IWC close to 0 gm-3 for clouds below the inversion and highest values of 0.02 to 0.05 gm-3 for clouds above or extending through the inversion during non-WAE conditions.
-Note that these are also the geometrically thinnest and thickest clouds, respectively (Figure 10).
-The IWC profile generally peaks at a height below the peak in the LWC profile - usually in the centre of the cloud but sometimes closer to cloud base, likely due to increasing particle sublimation as the crystals fall.
+Mixed-phase clouds during WAE generally show a lower maximum in LWC compared to those observed during non-WAEs, particularly when they are nonprecipitating.
+The profiles of IWC in mixed-phase clouds (Fig. 12c and d) are distinctly different from those of LWC.
+They show a wide range in maximum values with the lowest IWC close to 0 gm^{-3} for clouds below the inversion and highest values of 0.02 to 0.05 gm-3 for clouds above or extending into the inversion during non-WAE conditions.
+Note that these are also the geometrically thinnest and thick-